mazeyqian/asiatz/README.md

 ## License

-This library is licensed under the MIT license.
+This package is licensed under the MIT license.
 See the LICENSE file for more details.